Lake of Stars Festival: Festival management

 The Lake of Stars Festival is organised by a mixture of international volunteers, many of them with huge amounts of experience in the live events industry, supporting a team in Malawi.
 The festival receives pro-bono support from the UK music industry, with the UK headliners that travel to Malawi usually agreeing to waive their normal performance fees.
-An estimated over $1 million is generated by the festival for the local economy each year.
+An estimated over $1 million in 2011 was generated by the festival for the local economy.
+In 2024 the British High Commissioner Fiona Ritchie arranged for sponsorship from the UK Government.
+The UK would cover some travelling expenses from the UK and fund a parallel event in Malawian secondary schools.
+Ritchie supported the event because of its contribution to "peace and unity".